ºÚÁϳԹÏ

 What are the complications of meningococcal disease?

-Meningococcal disease is serious and can be life-threatening.
+Meningococcal disease is serious and can be life threatening.

 Long-term effects of the disease can include:

-• limb differences, or losing a limb
+• limb differences or loss of a limb

 • skin scarring